 4. What is one surprising fact you’d like your readers to know about you?

 A million years ago in college, I studied abroad at the University of Copenhagen, Denmark.
-It still remains as one of the best experiences of my life.
+It remains as one of the best experiences of my life.
 It’s a lovely country.
 I lived with a Danish family with whom I’m still in contact and we’ve also exchanged visits.
 They truly are an extension of my immediate family.
 Also, I flunked out of two classes due to my love of travel.
 Hey, life experience is just as important as book experience!
 Luckily, I had enough credits so it didn’t make a marked difference.
-Besides, what I gained overall was absolutely priceless.
+Besides, what I gained overall was priceless.

 5. If you could fulfill one wish in life, what would it be?